tomzox/ST_assembly/README.md

 ![Screenshot](images/screenshot_paint.png)

-This is a pretty standard bitmap-based painting program.
+This is a basic bitmap-based painting program.
 It offers all the usual drawing tools, such as pencil, brush, straight lines & rectangles - some neat variants and extensions are available via the "Attributes" menu though.
 Naturally the program also offers selecting areas of the images, and then moving these, or performing transformations.
 (Currently only mirroring and zooming transformations are implemented.)
 The program contains a printer driver for the _Gemini Star_ dot matrix printer.

-In first order the program is a showcase for all the graphics operations the ATARI GEM's "GDI" offered (e.g drawing lines, circles and text in various variations), in particular while exhausting all the possible variations (e.g. the XOR painting mode).

 The program is described in detail in the [TH-Paint documentation](docs/paint.md)